 Get ready to laugh, cry, sing and above all get excited in a unique atmosphere, in original version, in the mecca of musical theater.
 An unforgettable experience to remember.

-Day 2: Stroll through the borough of Brooklyn
+Day 2: Strolling through the borough of Brooklyn

 Take the mythical photo at DUMBO and stroll through Brooklyn

-At the foot of the Brooklyn Bridge, you will find this renovated neighborhood with industrial air from where you can have the best snapshots of the Manhattan skyline.
+At the foot of the Brooklyn Bridge, you will find this renovated neighborhood with an industrial feel from where you can get the best snapshots of the Manhattan skyline.
 Brooklyn has a lot to see and do, so let's go by parts.

 In Pebble Beach, you can sit and touch the waters of the East River with your hands and get right under the Manhattan Bridge to take one of the most sought after photos by influencers.
 Another coveted snapshot is the one you can take at the corner of Water St. and Washington St. with the Manhattan Bridge and the Empire State Building in the background.